Jonathan Hogg: Watford

 Hogg joined Football League Championship club Watford for an undisclosed fee on 27 August 2011, signing a three-year contract, joining his former Villa youth teammate, Troy Deeney, at Vicarage Road in the process.
 He made his debut for Watford two days later against Aston Villa's arch-rivals, Birmingham City.
 Hogg finished the season having started 40 games in the league and came fourth in the Watford F.C.
 Player of the Season award.

-Hogg had the assist for one of English football's most famous goals, when his knockdown of a Fernando Forestieri cross in the 96th minute of the second leg of the 2013 Championship Play-Off Semifinal drew out Leicester City goalkeeper Kasper Schmeichel.
+Hogg has the assist for one of English football's most famous goals, when his knockdown of a Fernando Forestieri cross in the 96th minute of the second leg of the 2013 Championship Play-Off Semi-final drew out Leicester City goalkeeper Kasper Schmeichel.
 The ball fell in the path of Deeney, who scored the winning goal, sending Watford on to the final.
 The opportunity immediately followed a double-save by Watford goalkeeper Manuel Almunia on a penalty and follow-up by Leicester midfielder Anthony Knockaert, which, if converted, would have sent Leicester on instead of Watford.
 Hogg and Deeney celebrated the winner by leaping into the Graham Taylor stand at Vicarage Road, part of the ensuing celebratory pitch invasion at Watford's home ground.

 Huddersfield Town

 Despite being a first-team regular at Watford, Hogg joined Huddersfield Town on a three-year contract on 29 July 2013, motivated by family reasons to request the transfer.
 He made his debut for the Terriers in their 1–0 defeat to Nottingham Forest on 3 August.
 He scored his first goal for the club in the 3–2 win over Charlton Athletic in the Football League Cup on 27 August 2013.
 His first league goal for the Terriers came in their 2–1 win over Barnsley on 20 August 2016, his first league goal in 7 years.

 In the 2016–17 season, Huddersfield Town gained promotion to the Premier League for the first time.
 Hogg was voted "Player's Player of the Year" by his teammates.
 During that season, Hogg suffered a collision with a teammate and was taken to hospital after a defeat away at Bristol City on 17 March 2017.
 He was initially ruled out for the remainder of the season after fears that he had fractured his neck.
 However, after further scans, he was allowed to return less than a month later on 5 April for a victory against Norwich City.

 On 9 August 2017, manager David Wagner appointed Tommy Smith as the club captain with Hogg and German defender Christopher Schindler as his deputies.

-During his eight seasons at Huddersfield to date, the tough-tackling central midfielder has become a crowd favourite, making over 250 appearances for the club.
+During his twelve-year stint at Huddersfield, the tough-tackling central midfielder became a crowd favourite, making over 382 appearances for the club, scoring 5.